Understanding Tinnitus

 |---|---|---|

-| Directive Counselling | Explains the neurophysiological model; removes fear and catastrophising around tinnitus; reclassifies tinnitus as a neutral signal | Multiple sessions over 6–18 months |
+| Directive Counselling | Explains the neurophysiological model; removes fear; reclassifies tinnitus as neutral | Multiple sessions over 6–18 months |

-| Sound Therapy (Noise Generators) | Provides low-level broadband noise at or below tinnitus level to reduce contrast and promote habituation | 6–8 hours daily wear recommended |
+| Sound Therapy | Low-level broadband noise at or below tinnitus level to promote habituation | 6–8 hours daily |

-| Habituation of Reaction | First goal — eliminating the emotional and physiological distress response to tinnitus | Typically 6–12 months |
+| Habituation of Reaction | Eliminating emotional distress response to tinnitus | Typically 6–12 months |

-| Habituation of Perception | Second goal — tinnitus fades from conscious awareness; brain filters it like background sound | Typically 12–18 months |
+| Habituation of Perception | Tinnitus fades from conscious awareness | Typically 12–18 months |

-| Outcome | 85% of patients report significant improvement; 20% report tinnitus “disappearing” from awareness | Maintained long-term |
+| Outcome | 85% report significant improvement; 20% report tinnitus disappearing from awareness | Maintained long-term |

 🚨 When to See a Doctor — Urgently

-While most tinnitus is benign, these warning signs always require prompt ENT assessment.
+These warning signs always require prompt ENT assessment.

-Seek Immediate ENT Assessment (Within 24–48 Hours) For:
+Seek Immediate ENT Assessment For:

-- Pulsatile tinnitus (heartbeat-like, whooshing) — vascular investigation mandatory
+- Pulsatile tinnitus — vascular investigation mandatory

-- Tinnitus with vertigo or balance problems — Menière’s, labyrinthitis, or central pathology
+- Tinnitus with vertigo or balance problems

 - Tinnitus with facial weakness — nerve involvement requires urgent imaging

-- Tinnitus following head injury — temporal bone fracture, haemorrhage must be excluded
+- Tinnitus following head injury

 Suffering From Tinnitus?
 Let’s Find the Cause.

-Every tinnitus patient deserves a proper audiological assessment, a clear explanation of what is happening, and a structured management plan — not just reassurance that “nothing can be done.”
 Dr. Pranshu Mehta provides comprehensive tinnitus evaluation including PTA, tympanometry, tinnitus pitch and loudness matching, and a personalised treatment programme at both clinic locations in Delhi.